The Hostry Festival 2019

 New writing can be found throughout the program from author and psychotherapist Christine Webber, David Banks, Cyberleader from BBC’s Dr Who, and poet Peter Pegnall, joined by renowned harpist Joy Smith.
 Festival favourite Lisa Cassidy and Mark Saberton perform The Telephone, a comic opera by Gian Carlo Menotti.
 Danceitation 2019 brings us Mind and Body Rave.
 We’re in partnership with LJ Hope Productions and Norwich Arts Centre for the Balloon Event, and with the Science Festival debate for A Respectful Conversation: The Planet.

 Three new festival commissions see singer Lauren Dove performing Songbird: Celebrating the life & music of Eva Cassidy, Moco Theatre Company with their site-specific Deconstructing Michelangelo, and Into Opera with Opera Unwrapped: Women Centre Stage in concert.
 Inspiring Females: Arts returns live on BBC Radio Norfolk.
 Peter Wilson MBE talks with Andrew Barnet, the architect of both The Hostry and St George’s buildings.
 Co-founder of the festival Peter Barrow is Walt Whitman in Song Of Myself, marking the iconic American poet’s 200th Birthday.
-This is one of two original plays in the festival by celebrated Norfolk author Wayne Adrian Drew.
+This is one of two original plays in the festival by celebrated Norfolk author Adrian Drew.
+The second being The Darkling Heart, a new play about Thomas Hardy and his wife Lavinia Gifford.

 And our two high profile guest speakers this year are the historian Bettany Hughes who gives a talk about her extraordinary trip to Istanbul, and Susan Hampshire, one of the country’s best-loved actresses, is in conversation with me live on stage.
 Tankus The Henge, the UK’s hottest gypsy rock band (supported by Skyhook debuting their brand new album), complete our line up at the this year’s Autumn Festival of Norfolk.
 We look forward to seeing you at our Launch Night on Monday 2nd September and at any one or more of our events from 12th to 27th October 2019.